Jin from BTS begins military service, marking end of an era

 "It shows the role of culture, and public opinion, in shaping international affairs.
 Is this 'frontline' role a combat role, or is it about public relations and media?"
 Sarah Keith, a senior lecturer in media and music at Macquarie University, told AFP.

-Jin bid farewell to thousands of tearful fans in Buenos Aires in October when he performed his new song "The Astronaut" with Coldplay.

-On Monday, he posted a photo of himself with military-style cropped hair on the South Korean social media platform Weverse, with the caption: "It's cuter than I expected."
+On Monday, Jin posted a photo of himself with military-style cropped hair on the South Korean social media platform Weverse, with the caption: "It's cuter than I expected."